Beebops/National-Parks-Scavenger-Hunt/proposal.md

 ## 6. Data Usage

-Data for the app will be sourced from a custom database that includes tables for users, parks, plant and animal species, hunts, and hunt items.
+Data for the app will be sourced from a custom database that includes tables for users, parks, animal species, hunts, and hunt items.
 Data will also come from the [National Park Service species list database](https://irma.nps.gov/NPSpecies) and the [National Park Service API](https://www.nps.gov/subjects/developer/api-documentation.htm).
-I will also integrate images for parks, plants, and animals.
+I will also integrate images and information about animal species using the Google Knowledge Graph API.
 The database will be implemented using PostgreSQL.

 ## 7. Approach Outline

 ### a.
 Database Schema

-The database schema will include tables for Users, Parks, Species, Hunts, and Hunt Items.
+The database schema will include tables for Users, Parks, Species, Hunts, and Hunt Species.
 Relationships will be established using foreign keys.

 ![Database Schema](./db-schema.png)